 Premier League reports and highlights - matchday five

-Highlights of every Premier League game this season will be shown on the Sky Sports website and app - you don’t need to be a Sky Sports subscriber
+Highlights of every Premier League game this season can be seen on the Sky Sports website and app - you don't need to be a Sky Sports subscriber

 We'll bring you highlights of every Premier League game on the Sky Sports website and app shortly after full-time or from 5.15pm on Saturday afternoons.